Physical oncology: In vitro models

-The role of stress on the growth of a spheroid in vitro had already been shown (G Helminger already cited), but the experiment of Matthew Paszek in 2005 gives a new dimension to this use of mechanical signals in vitro by showing the transition from a normal architecture of a breast acinus - the elementary unit of the mammary gland - to a cancerous architecture.
+The role of stress on the growth of a spheroid in vitro had already been shown by Gabriel Helminger, but the experiment of Matthew Paszek in 2005 gives a new dimension to this use of mechanical signals in vitro by showing the transition from a normal architecture of a breast acinus - the elementary unit of the mammary gland - to a cancerous architecture.
 Specifically, the surface tension is changed by increasing the concentration of collagen in the culture medium surrounding the tumor.

 Transition between non-cancerous and cancerous tissue architectures.

 This transition is progressive, and can be reversed if the constraint is relaxed.
 The shift in tissue phenotype is dictated by changes in the concentration of biological markers of cancerization (catenins, integrins, etc.) and the shrinking of the central cavity.
 This experiment opens the way to the reversibility of cancer, which is intended to replace conventional destructive approaches.

 A similar experiment by Gautham Venugopalan ASCB, 2012 yielded similar observations:

 Malignant breast cells cultured in vitro in 3D form a "disorganized" mass with a fractal structure (left).
 After a few minutes of compression, they form a Euclidean acinus (right).

 Other authors have extended this work on different models with different mechanical signals.
 F Montel et al., in particular, demonstrated on spheroids of human cancer origin a very significant increase in apoptosis in response to stress.

 These 3D cultures have also shown the organization of collagen fibers within the ECM and beyond, which allow for remote transmission of mechanical signals and a 'tensor dialogue' between the tumor, ECM and normal environment.

 However, all these experiments apply physical variables (surface tension, osmotic pressure, etc.) that cannot be manipulated in vivo.